mOctave/mapgen/README.md

 Right now, the following painting modes are allowed:

 - `government` This is the default painting mode.
 It gives each system a color according to the color of the government that controls it.
+- `trade <commodity>` Paints the map according to the price of a selected commodity relative to its game defined minimum and maximum typical values.

 ## Concluding Note